JanSuran03/cljfx-app-example/README.md

 ### In subs, there are subscriptions to the app state (context)

-## In views, there are functional descriptions of JavaFX components.
+### In views, there are functional descriptions of JavaFX components.

+#### I want to contribute a bit more to this library in the near future.